thebithead/nuodb-operator/README.md

 * Rancher Kubernetes Manager
   * Rancher RKE and Rancher supported Kubernetes (e.g. EKS, AKS) on Rancher supported cloud platforms

+Supported environments:
+* Dev / test / PoCs and Evals
+**Note:** The NuoDB Operator is not yet available for production use.
+Coming soon 1H'20, automated LEVEL 2 (rolling upgrade) and LeVEL 3 (backup and recovery) operational cabability!

 The NuoDB Operator also supports deploying NuoDB with either ephemeral or persistent storage options with configurations to run NuoDB Insights, a visual database monitoring Web UI, and start a sample application (ycsb) to quickly generate a user-configurable SQL workload against the database.

 ## About the NuoDB Community Edition Capability